-The shipwreck of the USS Liberty lies off the coast about 20 minutes north of Amed.
+The shipwreck of the USS Liberty lies off the coast of Bali about 20 minutes north of Amed.
 We heard it was a great site to visit and shallow enough to be easily viewable without diving.
 After renting the scooters for another day, we packed up our snorkeling gear, some underwater cameras, and set off to check it out.

 Once in the water we had low hopes of finding the wreckage, but after watching where the dive teams were going we quickly located the large ship surprisingly close to the shore.
 Swimming along the length of the hull really put the size of it in perspective.
 The bubbles floating up from the dive teams below made for pretty cool ambiance as well.